Metalnem/mijailovic.net/_drafts/decoding-runtastic-gps-trace.md

 I actually found two additional ones that the web application was missing - elevation gain and elevation loss.
 Elevation gain for this run was 71m, and elevation loss was 66m.
 Neat!

-That left me with only two unknown bytes, but they didn't seem interesting, nor relevant at the moment, I decided to ignore them completely.
+That left me with only two unknown bytes, but they didn't seem interesting, nor relevant at the moment, so I decided to ignore them completely.

 ## Exporting heart rate data